 The school says that it offers a challenging curriculum within an inclusive ethos; 'it welcomes learners from all backgrounds, learners who desire a British education and are committed to be their best'.

-According to its first (and only) KHDA report to date, there are some 250 students from over 50 nationalities (including 45 Emirati students).
-Most classes have no more than 18 students - a very low number compared with many schools.
-Each FS class also has a teaching assistant, resulting an overall teacher:student ratio of 1:10.
-This is an exceptionally low ratio designed to ensure that children received personalised support and curriculum adaptation to meet their individual needs.
+According to its most recent KHDA report from May 2022, there are some 375 students from over 50 nationalities (including 64 Emirati students).
+Primary classes have no more than 20 students - a very low number compared with many schools.
+Each FS class also has a teaching assistant, resulting an overall teacher:student ratio of 1:16.
+This is a relatively low ratio designed to ensure that children received personalised support and curriculum adaptation to meet their individual needs.

-The new leadership that joined the school in 2018-19 has meant a focus on raising standards and expectations and considerable recruitment of highly qualified staff.
-Almost all teachers are British, though the school does encourage diversity in the appointment of specialist teachers from other nationalities, as well as Homeroom teachers from other English-speaking nationalities, provided they have British Curriculum experience.
+The new leadership team has meant a focus on raising standards and expectations and considerable recruitment of highly qualified staff.
+Almost all of the 24 teachers are British, though the school does encourage diversity in the appointment of specialist teachers from other nationalities, as well as Homeroom teachers from other English-speaking nationalities, provided they have British Curriculum experience.
 All teachers must have a minimum Bachelors Degree with the same or additional teaching qualification and a minimum of two years experience.
 In addition, teachers and students are supported by 21 teaching assistants and a guidance counsellor.

 SVS intends to maintain a high level of consistency and retention of staff through ensuring high levels of staff satisfaction, resulting from working in an environment of support and care with immense opportunities for professional development and growth.
 It has been successful, not only in attracting new staff (the overall staffing of the school grew significantly in 2018-19), but in a record for most UAE schools, not a single teacher left SVS in 2021 - a rare feat given average turnover of 22-24%, which ensures stability and is clear evidence of a team all pulling in the same direction.

 As a small and developing school, SVS also has a higher than average number of highly qualified and experienced senior leaders, in order to rapidly move the school forward, with the aim of achieving a Good KHDA rating.